cityssm/node-faster-report-parser/README.md

 | W603  | Message Logger                       | ✔️  |      |
 | W604  | Integration Log Viewer               |     | ✔️   |

+## Advanced Parsers

+More than just parsing files into objects. 🧙‍♂️

+`extractInventoryImportErrors(messageLoggerData)`

+- Takes data from a parsed CSV "W603 - Message Logger" report, attempts to identify errors related to the Inventory Import Utility (IIU) integration, and provide context of where the errors occurred.

 ## Important Notes

 ⚠️ When parsing reports, use the files **as exported** from FASTER Web.<br />